| |

 A bowl of ice cream topped with chunks of cookie dough and brownie pieces, with a spoon resting in it.
 Text reads Copycat High Protein Ninja Creami Half Baked Ice Cream HomemadeHeather.com at the bottom.

-If you love this copycat half baked ice cream recipe, please give it a five star rating by clicking the stars below!
-Help me share it on Facebook or Pinterest so that others can enjoy it too.
+If you love this copycat Half Baked ice cream recipe, please give it a five-star rating by clicking the stars below!
+Help me share it on Facebook and Pinterest so that others can enjoy it too.

 A bowl of ice cream topped with chunks of cookie dough and chocolate pieces.
 A spoon is sticking out of the bowl.
 In the background are small bowls with more cookie dough chunks and chocolate pieces on a wooden surface.